 Cons:

-- may sleep warmer for heavier individuals who sink in deeper;
+- May sleep warmer for heavier individuals who sink in deeper;

-- not stiff enough to provide decent support for stomach sleepers or larger folks (over 230 pounds).
+- Not stiff enough to provide decent support for stomach sleepers or larger folks (over 230 pounds);

 Highlights